 With the help of bystanders, Haber made her way to a nearby drugstore where she reportedly talked about her assault and assailant with the police and others.

 Transported to Shadyside Hospital, Haber reportedly “gave police a more complete description of her assailant” the next day (Pittsburgh Press, July 14, 1941).
 Though she was initially thought to be recovering, Haber died that afternoon.

-In September, police arrested and held Hoy Kenneth Houck,** a white man who became a suspect due to his commission of a similar series of assaults of women in and around Lock Haven, Pennsylvania.
+The first big break in the case came in September, when police arrested and held Hoy Kenneth Houck,** a white man who became a suspect due to his commission of a similar series of assaults of women in and around Lock Haven, Pennsylvania.

 Though some newspaper reports indicated murder charges were filed against Houck, the “natty dresser” was ultimately released after police were unable to overcome his alibi that he was not in Pittsburgh at the time of the killing.

 In February, 1942, seven months after the murder, suspicion fell briefly on Raymond Dumont, also white, who had assaulted a woman in McDonald, Pa.
 Ella Kennedy told police “she was positive” he matched the description of the man she had seen assault Haber (Pittsburgh Press, February 4, 1942).
 Dumont was also released due to a lack of evidence.

 Pressure continued to mount.
 Then, on March 19, 1942, 20-year old William Kennie Wilson, a homeless, Alabama-born Black migrant being held for assaulting Victoria May on the North Side days earlier, confessed to killing Haber after three days in custody.
 Lead investigator Albert Jones indicated that police were “baffled” and “puzzled” by Wilson’s confession and reenactment of the crime, which did not match the “known facts” of the case (Pittsburgh Sun-Telegraph, March 19, 1941).